 Chicago is a running notes referencing system.
 It is commonly used in the Humanities and Social Sciences.

-Vancouver is a numerical referencing system and is commonly used in Medicine and the Sciences.
+Vancouver is an author-number referencing system and is commonly used in Medicine and the Sciences.

-OSCOLA is a guide to legal citation published by Oxford University.
+OSCOLA is a guide to legal citation published by Oxford University, and is used by students studying Law.

-MHRA is another style commonly used in the Humanities.
+MHRA is another style commonly used in the Humanities, developed by the Modern Humanities Research Association.
 The most recent version of the MHRA style guide is available from the Modern Humanities Research Association website.

 Library Resources on Study and Research Skills